gurjot06oct/Cplusplus/07 Pointers/03 Double and Triple Pointer.md

 doublePtr++;
 ```

-In pointer arithmetic, adding 1 to `doublePtr` increments the address it holds by `sizeof(pointer)` bytes.
+In pointer arithmetic, adding 1 to `doublePtr` increments the address it holds by `sizeof(pointer)` bytes cause it points a pointer.
 On 64-bit systems, where a pointer typically occupies 8 bytes, `doublePtr++` would advance by 8 bytes.
 On 32-bit systems, where a pointer is usually 4 bytes, the increment would be by 4 bytes.

 #### Printing After Arithmetic